Experimental findings could lead to new, inexpensive therapy using a naturally occurring bile acid

 In earlier studies, researchers in the Hotamisligil lab showed that ER stress in other tissues plays a key role in obesity and type 2 diabetes, and can be corrected with so-called “chemical chaperones” such as tauroursodeoxycholic acid (TUDCA), a bile acid.
 Based on that previous research, the scientists applied TUDCA to mouse models of T1D.
 They found that ER function improved—both in mice with diabetes and those with pre-diabetes.
 Beta cells functioned better and were less likely to die, and, to the researchers’ surprise, the treated mice had a dramatically reduced incidence of T1D.
 The researchers also identified the specific molecular pathway through which TUDCA influences ER function.

-“The study is exciting because it suggests that improving ER function before the onset of disease could reduce T1D incidence,” said lead author Feyza Engin, research associate in the HSPH Department of Genetics and Complex Diseases.
+“The study is exciting because it suggests that improving ER function before the onset of disease could reduce T1D incidence,” said lead author Feyza Engin, research associate in the HSPH Department of Molecular Metabolism.

 Advances in medicine now allow physicians to identify, with great accuracy, those with very high risk for developing T1D.
 “There is really a need for some safe and mild interventions that can prevent emergence of type 1 diabetes in these populations,” said Hotamisligil.
 “TUDCA is safe and inexpensive.
 It’s possible that TUDCA or another molecule that acts via the described mechanisms could be used as a novel therapeutic approach to keep those at risk for type 1 diabetes disease-free for long periods of time, or could even prevent the disease all together.”